happner/happn-cluster/README.md

 The bootstrapping SWIM member waits this long to accumulate the full membership list from the network.

-#### config.cluster.membership.probeInterval
+#### config.cluster.membership.pingInterval

-The running SWIM member cycles through it's member list sending a probe to determine if the member is still there.
+The running SWIM member `cycles` through it's member list sending a ping to determine if the member is still there.
-A probe is sent once every interval.
+A ping is sent once every interval.
 The default 1000ms results in a noticable delay in detecting departed members.
-It's a tradeoff between cluster-size/detection-time/probe-bandwidth.
-Keep in mind that all members are doing the cyclic probe so worst-case discovery time is not `1000ms * memberCount`.
+It's a tradeoff between cluster-size/detection-time/ping-bandwidth.
+Keep in mind that all members are doing the cyclic ping so worst-case discovery time is not `1000ms * memberCount`.

-#### config.cluster.membership.probeTimeout
+#### config.cluster.membership.pingTimeout

-The running SWIM member expects a reply to its probe.
-Receiving none within this time results in the probed member coming under suspicion of being faulty/offline.
-At this point secondary probe requests are sent to a random selection of other members to probe the suspect themselves to confirm the suspicion.
+The running SWIM member expects a reply to its ping.
+Receiving none within this time results in the pinged member coming under suspicion of being faulty/offline.
+At this point secondary ping requests are sent to a random selection of other members to ping the suspect themselves to confirm the suspicion.

-#### config.cluster.membership.probeReqTimeout
+#### config.cluster.membership.pingReqTimeout

-The running SWIM member expects a reply from those secondary probe requests within this time.
+The running SWIM member expects a reply from those secondary ping requests within this time.
 If not received the suspect is declared faulty/offline and this information is disseminated into the cluster.

-#### config.cluster.membership.probeReqGroupSize
+#### config.cluster.membership.pingReqGroupSize

-Secondary probe requests are sent to this many other members.
+Secondary ping requests are sent to this many other members.

 #### config.cluster.membership.[udp, disseminationFactor]

+Members updates (arrived/departed) are disseminated throughout the cluster on the back of the pings already being sent. **udp.maxDgramSize** limits the size of those payloads. **disseminationFactor** combined logarithmically with cluster size determines for how many pings in the `cycle` any given membership update remains eligible for dissemination.
+All eligible updates are sent with every ping up to the available **maxDgramSize**.

 See [swim.js](https://github.com/happner/swim-js)

 ### Static Membership Join Config